Catholic troops should be able to reject vaccine if it violates their conscience, archbishop says

 “There’s a process that we go through to counsel the individual both from a medical and from a command perspective about using a religious exemption,” Kirby said.

 Broglio oversees 1.8 million Catholics affiliated with the U.S. military, though he is not a member himself.
-As a top Catholic authority, his opinion carries weight, but any final decisions are ultimately made by military leaders.
+As a top Catholic authority, his opinion carries weight, but decisions are made by military leaders.

-The archbishop has maintained since the spring that Catholics in uniform should receive coronavirus vaccines and that the shots are morally acceptable, citing guidance from Pope Francis, the U.S. Conference of Catholic Bishops and the Holy See.
-In the days leading up to the announcement of the military vaccine mandate, Broglio reaffirmed his support of vaccination, telling the Catholic News Agency that the Pope “recognized the morality of the vaccine.”
+The archbishop has maintained since the spring that Catholics in uniform should receive coronavirus vaccines and that the shots are morally acceptable, citing guidance from the Vatican and the U.S. Conference of Catholic Bishops.
+In the days leading up to the announcement of the military vaccine mandate, Broglio reaffirmed his support of vaccination, telling the Catholic News Agency that the pope “recognized the morality of the vaccine.”

-But as he acknowledged Tuesday, some service members who’ve requested exemptions through the Religious Freedom Restoration Act have questioned the Church encouraging troops to get the shot.
+But as he acknowledged Tuesday, some service members who have requested exemptions through the Religious Freedom Restoration Act have questioned the church’s encouraging troops to get vaccinated.
 The law was enacted in 1993 and in recent years has been invoked by conservative Christians who say it protects their rights.

-“The denial of religious accommodations, or punitive or adverse personnel actions taken against those who raise earnest, conscience-based objections, would be contrary to federal law and morally reprehensible,” he wrote, pointing to the religious protections in the First Amendment.
+“The denial of religious accommodations, or punitive or adverse personnel actions taken against those who raise earnest, conscience-based objections, would be contrary to federal law and morally reprehensible,” Broglio wrote, pointing to the religious protections in the First Amendment.

 He repeated that getting immunized would not be seen as sinful, despite some vaccines’ remote links to abortion-derived cell lines.
-(The shots themselves don’t actually contain fetal cells.)
+(The shots themselves do not contain fetal cells.)
 Broglio expressed his preference for U.S. troops to take the Pfizer-BioNTech and Moderna vaccines over the Johnson & Johnson vaccine.

-Broglio said those who continue to be unvaccinated need to keep wearing masks, practice social distancing and undergo regular testing and quarantining.
+Broglio said those who remain unvaccinated need to keep wearing masks, practice social distancing and undergo regular testing and quarantining where necessary.

 “Those who refuse the COVID-19 vaccine must continue to act in charity for their neighbors and for the common good by undertaking means to mitigate the spread of COVID-19,” he wrote.